-Koreas set date for leaders' summit
+Koreas set date for leaders' face-to-face

 The announcement comes a day after news emerged of discussions between Mr Kim and Chinese President Xi Jinping.

-At the meeting in Beijing, the North Korean leader repeated his offer to denuclearise the Korean Peninsula.
+At the meeting in Beijing, the North Korean leader repeated his offer to denuclearise the Korean peninsula.

-The North Korean leader said recently that he wants to meet US President Donald Trump.
-Mr Trump accepted the offer and they could meet as soon as May.
+Mr Kim recently said that he wanted to meet US President Donald Trump.
+In what was considered a major foreign policy decision, Mr Trump accepted the offer and they could meet as soon as May.

+But the US ambassador to China has told the BBC that he does not trust Mr Kim's offer to denuclearise.

+The North and South Korean delegates said the inter-Korean summit would take place at the South Korean Peace House in the so-called "truce village" of Panmunjom.

 On Wednesday, Mr Trump welcomed news of progress following the talks between the Chinese and North Korean leaders in Beijing.